Andilun/Brewmaster/README.md

 Fermentation temperature control for mini fridge controlled rpi, smart plug and termostat.

 #Example of a setting file
+(\ are used for formatting and should be removed in a real settings file)
 --------------------------
 #settings\
 LogFileName=brew.log\